WordPress/wordpress-playground/README.md

 You can embed WordPress Playground in your project via an `<iframe>` – find out how in the [documentation](https://wordpress.github.io/wordpress-playground/). **Note the embed is experimental and may break or change without a warning.**

 You can connect to the Playground using the JavaScript client.
-Here's an example of how to do it in the browser using an `iframe` HTML element and the `connectPlayground` function from the `@wp-playground/client` package.
+Here's an example of how to do it in the browser using an `iframe` HTML element and the `startPlaygroundWeb` function from the `@wp-playground/client` package.

 **index.html**: